braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_standard_integration.md

 If you’re using the older navigation, you can find **Technology Partners** under **Integrations**.
 {% endalert %}

-{: start=”2”}
+{: start="2"}
-2. On the Shopify partner page, select **Begin Setup** to start the integration process.<br><br>![The Shopify partner page with a button to begin setup.][1]
+2. On the Shopify partner page, select **Begin Setup** to start the integration process.<br><br>![Shopify integration page with button to begin setup.][1]
-3. In the Shopify app store, install the Braze application.<br><br>![The Braze app store page with a button for logging in to install the application.][2]
+3. In the Shopify app store, install the Braze application.<br><br>![The Braze app store page with a button for logging in to install the application.][5]

 {% alert note %}
 If your Shopify account is associated with more than one store, you can change the store you’re logged into by selecting the store icon at the top-right of the page and selecting **Switch stores**.
 {% endalert %}

-{: start=”4”}
+{: start="4"}
 4. After installing the Braze app, you’ll be redirected to Braze to confirm the workspace you want to connect to Shopify.
 A Shopify store can connect to only one workspace.
-If you need to switch, select the correct workspace, then configure your integration.<br><br>![A window asking you to confirm that you’re in the right workspace.][3]
+If you need to switch, select the correct workspace, then configure your integration.<br><br>![A window asking you to confirm that you’re in the right workspace.][2]

 ## Step 2: Enable Braze Web SDKs